Artdecision’s Irina Vernichenko offers an overview of Manifesta 12, Palermo, one of the most discussed art project of 2018.

-The Manifesta art quest started in Palermo’s botanical garden, Orto Botanico, with a herbarium of artificial roses of Alberto Baraya, “New Herbs from Palermo and Surroundings.
-A Sicilian Expedition”(2018) a fake herbarium of Palermitan and Sicilian plastic flowers, gathered from street altars.
-Another environmental installation in Orto Botanico was Michael Wang’s “The Drowned World” (2018), a small, decorative pool filled with cyanobacteria, where ancient organisms carried out photosynthesis using chlorophyll.
+The Manifesta art quest started in Palermo’s botanical garden, Orto Botanico, with a collection of plastic roses of Alberto Baraya, an artificial herbarium of Palermitan and Sicilian plastic flowers, gathered from street altars.
+Another environmental installation in Orto Botanico was Michael Wang’s “The Drowned World” (2018), a small decorative pool filled with cyanobacteria, ancient organisms that first carried out photosynthesis using chlorophylle.

-These environmental artist’s productions, collection of “roses without thorns”, etc. follow the pattern of dialectics, and as it is in case with Hegel’s dialectics, the philosophy of nature (part of the doctrine) is discarded by followers, and man remains.
+These environmental artist’s productions, collections of roses without thorns, other follow the pattern of dialectics, and as it is in case with Hegel’s dialectics, the philosophy of nature (part of the doctrine) is discarded by followers, and the human exists.
 Dialectics is about human existence.

-In Khali Rabah’s, “Relocation, Among Other Things” (2018) shopping project, installation of watches, chipped Limoges porcelain cups, plastic trays, various aluminum flatware, fake Nike t-shirts in a fake Louis Vuitton bag, albums of black and white photographs, coins, rings and postcards, boxes, empty frames, video tapes, new Taiwanese radios, exotic mobile phone covers, vases and sunglasses use emptiness as an artistic tool.
+In Khali Rabah’s “Relocation, Among Other Things” shopping project – an installation of watches, chipped Limoges porcelain cups, plastic trays, various aluminum flatware, fake Nike t-shirts in a fake Louis Vuitton bag, albums of black and white photographs, coins, rings and postcards, boxes, empty frames, video tapes, new Taiwanese radios, exotic mobile phone covers, vases and sunglasses- emptiness is used as an artistic tool.
 The market is empty because it is offline.

-Lightweight eclectic designs, an overall aura of de-skilling, embroidery, audio recordings, trash, plastic, ornament – this is the young, new, artistic language.
+Lightweight, eclectic designs, an overall aura of de-skilling, embroidery, audio recordings, trash, plastic, ornament – this is the young, new, artistic language of Manifesta12.